TailonR/Google_drive_addon_masters_project/Master_project_info/timeline.md

 the “web application” option.
 When I created a new Oauth key then the application worked (displaying a list of names of some files).

 Then I started learning about the authorization process.
-I followed [the docs](https://developers.google.com/drive/api/v3/about-auth) for this.
+I followed [the authorization docs](https://developers.google.com/drive/api/v3/about-auth) for this.

 > Your application must use [OAuth 2.0](https://developers.google.com/identity/protocols/OAuth2)